louisdevie/birdway/docs/source/docs/v0.1/ref.md

 ## 9. Built-ins

 Built-ins are functions and constants that are defined in any unit, and that may be shadowed by user declarations, including inside the body.
-They should be implemented by the compiler.
+They are implemented by the compiler.

 ### 9.1.
 Input/Output

-`func open(path: Str) File`
+`func open(path: Str) : File`
-`func open(path: Str, mode: FileMode) File`
+`func open(path: Str, mode: FileMode) : File`

 > Open the file at the specified path.
 >